Stilt house: Americas

+Stilt houses are also still common in parts of the Mosquito Coast in northeastern Nicaragua, and in northern Brazil as well as the bayou parts of the Southern United States and the hurricane prone Florida Keys and South Carolina Lowcountry.

 Arctic

 Houses where permafrost is present, in the Arctic, are built on stilts to keep permafrost under them from melting.
 Permafrost can be up to 70% water.
 While frozen, it provides a stable foundation.
 However, if heat radiating from the bottom of a home melts the permafrost, the home goes out of level and starts sinking into the ground.
 Other means of keeping the permafrost from melting are available, but raising the home off the ground on stilts is one of the most effective ways.